skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---

+*Updated 2025-10-09, with latest median and mean data as of [Episode 303](https://thefeed.libsyn.com/303-landing-celebrities-apple-podcasts-promotions-and-avoiding-ai-podcast-pitfalls).*

 *Updated 2025-09-23, with latest country and user agent data as of [Episode 302](https://thefeed.libsyn.com/302-podcasting-ohana-todd-cochranes-influence-apple-podcasts-updates-and-youtubes-latest-for-podcasters).*